thomasbroussard/jee-intro/PITCHME.md

 ### Second exercise : add dependencies to your project

-In this exercise, you'll have to complete the maven project definition with that list of dependencies in their latest version:
+Complete the maven project definition with that list of dependencies in their latest versions:
 - JUnit (already present)
 - log4j2
 - hibernate-core